-Elective Accounting Course:
+Elective Accounting Course: Choose one of the following:

-- ACC 407 Individual Taxation, 3 credit hours - ACC 419 Auditing Principles, 3 credit hours
+- ACC 407 Individual Taxation, 3 credit hours - ACC 408 Entity Taxation, 3 credit hours - ACC 419 Auditing Principles, 3 credit hours

-ACC 245,321,322,407,419 & FNC 280 must be taken at BW.
+ACC 245,321,322,407,408, & 419 must be taken at BW.
 Any other upper level accounting elective will be evaluated for equivalency into the required Undergraduate Accounting Major curriculum.
 No transfer course if taken outside a 5 year window from semester start or not meeting minimum grade requirements will be accepted.
 Petitions for exception to this policy must be made to the Accounting Program Director.